atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-implementation.md

 ## 2 Use the Data Warehouse

-You should avoid making any new views if possible.
-You should instead use the Data Mart, which is mostly a filtering of the views available in the Data Warehouse:
+You should avoid doing any large cleaning at this stage.
+You should be selecting the relevant views and filtering out unnecessary columns from the Data Warehouse to build out each Data Mart.

     CREATE VIEW
     SELECT *
     FROM DataWarehouse.View

-Most if not all of the cleaning should have occurred when going from the Lake to the Warehouse.
-The big difference here is which views and columns you are pulling in from the Warehouse.
+Most if not all of the cleaning should have occurred when going from the Lake to the Warehouse, if there is a cleanliness issue address it with modeling in the Warehouse stage.

-If you do want to create aggregations for performance reasons that is fine, and if you want to combine data we recommend using the wide table approach versus implementing something more complex like star schema.
+If you do want to do some additional modeling to create aggregations for performance reasons that is fine, and if you want to combine data to make it easier to analyze we recommend using the wide table approach versus implementing something more complex like star schema.

 ## 3 No Star Schema